AlexiaDelorme/project-cookbook/README.md

 ### Theme

-In terms of general layout, I wanted a classy style that would remind the user of an elegant French Pâtisserie.
-Therefore, I have decided to keep it very simple with no extravagant colours but instead use visually impacting images.
+In terms of layout, I wanted a classy style that would remind the user of an elegant French Pâtisserie.
+I have therefore decided to keep it very simple with no angry colours but instead use visually impacting images.
 I have therefore put a lot of efforts on selecting colourful and meaningful pictures for my website.
-This was very crucial to me as bakery pictures are made to draw user's attention and so combined with a very clogged styled website, it can be very overwhelming for the user.
+This was very crucial to me as bakery pictures are made to draw user's attention, Combined with a very clogged styled website, it can be very overwhelming for the user.

 ### Colors